influxdata/docs-v2/content/influxdb/v2/monitor-alert/templates/monitor.md

    Telegraf configuration stored in InfluxDB Cloud.

       {{% note %}}
-For your API token, generate a new token or use an existing All Access token.
+For your API token, generate a new token or use an existing All-Access token.
 If you run Telegraf as a service, edit your init script to set the environment variable and ensure its available to the service.
       {{% /note %}}

 Telegraf runs quietly in the background (no immediate output appears), and begins